ChelseaGuan/Risk-Warzone-Game/README.md

 # Risk-Warzone-Game

+## About the Project
-Worked collaboratively in a team of four developers via Github to develop a C++ program compatible with the rules of the “Warzone” version of Risk, accessible at warzone.com.
+Worked collaboratively in a team of four developers via Github to develop a C++ program compatible with the rules of the “Warzone” version of Risk, accessible at https://www.warzone.com/.
+The objective of the game is to conquer all territories on the map.

+### Development
+This project was developed in the CLion IDE from JetBrains.

+### Features

+#### Map
-Implemented the map feature of the game, where the map is a connected graph of continents and continents are connected subgraphs of territories.
+* The world map is a connected graph of continents and continents are connected subgraphs of territories.
+Each node represents a territory and each edge represents adjacency between territories.
-Provided validation methods using depth first search to check if a map is of the desired format.
+* Validation methods are provided to check if a map is of the desired format using depth first search.
+A valid map is a connected graph, where the continents are connected subgraphs and each country belongs to one and only one continent.

-Designed a MapLoader class with exception handling that processes any .map file.
+#### Map loader
+* The map loader processes any .map file, rejecting the invalid ones, but creating a corresponding map object for the valid ones.
+* Utilizes the adapter pattern to accept any Domination or Conquest .map file found at http://domination.sourceforge.net/getmaps.shtml or http://www.windowsgames.co.uk/conquest.html.

+#### Players
+* Two to five users can play by placing armies on territories they own, from which they can attack adjacent territories to conquer them.
+* Utilizes the strategy pattern to implement different kinds of players that make different decisions during the issuing orders phase.
+* The kinds of players are  :
-Implemented the user interaction mechanism to start a game.
+  * Human player that requires user interaction to make decisions.
-Implemented the observer, strategy and adapter design patterns.
+  * Aggressive computer player that focuses on attack.
+  * Benevolent computer player that focuses on protecting its weak countries.
+  * Neutral player that never issues any order.

+#### Orders
+* The orders a user can play are :
+  * Deployment orders
+  * Advance orders
+  * Special orders resulting from using cards:
+    * Deploy: Place armies on one of the current player’s territories.
+    * Advance: Move armies from one of the current player’s territories (source) to an adjacent territory (target).
+If the target territory belongs to the current player, the armies are moved to the target territory.
+If the target territory belongs to another player, an attack happens between the two territories.
+    * Bomb: Destroy half of the armies located on an opponent’s territory that is adjacent to one of the current player’s territories.
+    * Blockade: Triple the number of armies on one of the current player’s territories and make it a neutral territory.
+    * Airlift: Advance armies from one of the current player’s territories to any another territory.
+    * Negotiate: Prevent attacks between the current player and another player until the end of the turn.

+#### Game Engine
+* Includes the game startup phase and the main game loop.
+* Utilizes the observer pattern to display game statistics (which player owns what percentage of the world) and phases (which player's turn it is to).

 ### Sample output

 ```